oks-erm/quiz-time/README.md

 ![Form](assets/images/readme/home.png)!

-The game starts with a simple home page, it consists of a heading and a form that invites the user to enter a name and start the game.
-A type of the game is clear from the name, so additional explanations are not needed.
+The game starts with a simple home page: it consists of a heading and a form that invites the user to enter a name and start the game.
+The type of the game is clear from the name, so additional explanations are not needed.
 It includes the Logo (which is a link to the Home page).
-From any point of the website the user can navigate back to the Home page.
+From any point on the website, the user can navigate back to the Home page.

 - **Difficulty Area**

 ![Difficulty](assets/images/readme/difficulty.png)

-This section is the first thing the user sees starting the game, it allows to choose difficulty level of the quiz.
-It maintaines the same layout and design as the Home Page.
+This section is the first thing the user sees starting the game, it allows to choose the difficulty level of the quiz.
+It maintains the same layout and design as the Home Page.

 - **Question Area**

 ![Question](assets/images/readme/question.png)

 The question area is the main area of the game.
-On the top there are the Current Score (which increments according to the difficulty) and the Top Score (that is fetched from the API that stores results of all the games ever played by all users).
+On the top, there are the Current Score (which increments according to the difficulty) and the Top Score (which is fetched from the API that stores results of all the games ever played by all users).
 It displays 20 questions from the API according to the chosen difficulty.
-API includes thousands of questions, this way repetitions are very rear and the game is gripping and users might be tempted to play multiple games and return again.
-The user chooses the answer and receives a clear colour coded response if the answer is correct.
-The navigation is clear because the game is linear.
+API includes thousands of questions, this way, repetitions are rather rare, so the game is gripping and users might be tempted to play multiple games and return.
+The user chooses the answer and receives a clear colour-coded response if the answer is correct.
+The navigation is clear and straightforward because the game is linear.

 ![Answer](assets/images/readme/answer.png)